cast-org/figuration/site/4.0/components/navbar.md

 - Navbars and their contents are built with flexbox, providing easy alignment options via [flexbox utility]({{ site.path }}/{{ version.docs }}/utilities/flexbox/) and [margin utility]({{ site.path }}/{{ version.docs }}/utilities/spacing/) classes.
 - Navbars are responsive by default, but you can easily modify them to change that.
 Responsive behavior depends on our [Collapse widget]({{ site.path }}/{{ version.docs }}/widgets/collapse/).
 - Ensure accessibility by using a `<nav>` element or, if using a more generic element such as a `<div>`, add a `role="navigation"` to every navbar to explicitly identify it as a landmark region for users of assistive technologies.
+- Indicate the current item by using `aria-current="page"` for the current page or `aria-current="true"` for the current item in a set.

 ## Responsive Behaviors